AleNarder/sps-imdb-project/README.md

     Available on [http://localhost:3000](http://localhost:3001)

-    A swagger editor which maps the backend service endpoints
+    A swagger editor which explain the backend service endpoints through OpenAPI standard

+### run:tsung:closed-loop

+Perform a closed loop test with tsung.
+This command can be configured using the variables declared inside the taskfile

-### run:frontend
+### generate:tsung:query-set

-TODO
+Build the query set necessary for closed loop testing.
+10_000 random ids are chosen accordingly to rating probability

 ## FAQ

 **How are postgREST queries structured?**